Back to posts

 That line stayed with me—not because it was poetic, but because it was honest.
 She said it with a quiet acceptance.
 She knows her role right now is being a mother, and she’s settled into it.

-People talk about motherhood as if it’s just love and patience.
+Many talks about motherhood as if it’s just love and patience.
 But they rarely talk about what it takes away.
-Not in a dramatic way, but in a slow, consistent, unnoticed way.
-When someone becomes a mother, a lot of things quietly move to the back: personal space, hobbies, identity, even basic things like resting without guilt.
+It happens in a slow, consistent, unnoticed way.
+When someone becomes a mother, a lot of things move to the back: personal space, hobbies, identity, even basic things like resting without guilt.

 I realized I’ve been thinking from my side.
 I noticed the gaps—fewer conversations, fewer shared moments—and assumed that was the whole story.
 But for her, the shift isn’t just in time spent; it’s in how motherhood redefines who she needs to be every day.
-It’s not a loss of connection, but a reallocation of identity and focus.
+It is a reallocation of identity and focus, not a loss of connection.

 My question came out casually, but it carried more weight than I realized.
-The issue isn’t whether I want more attention—it’s whether I acknowledge the price she pays to give it.
+The real issue is whether I acknowledge the price she pays for giving that attention.
 It’s simple to ask.
 It takes more effort to support.

 Motherhood changes the distribution of time and identity by default.
 It doesn’t wait for permission.
 And most of the sacrifice happens silently.
 We praise mothers, but praise doesn’t give them back the pieces they set aside.

-If anything, today’s moment reminded me that the solution isn’t to wish she could be “two people.”
-It’s to help create space so she doesn’t have to split herself in the first place.
+Today’s moment taught me that the solution isn’t to wish she could be “two people.”
+It’s to help create space so she doesn’t have to lose herself.

 There’s a part of our life before kids that I still cherish.
 But this phase demands different things.
 My focus now isn’t to pull her back to who she was, but to support who she’s becoming.